Fate/Extra: Development

 According to Takeuchi, Niinō personally developed the central storyline of the game while Nasu translated his ideas into text.
 Compared to previous franchise products, a new servant class was added – Saver, whose true identity is based on Shakyamuni Buddha as the final boss and Grail Defender.
 After the game's release, Niinō noted that he was not able to concentrate enough on dramatic aspects of the plot; in response, Nasu focused on daily school life.
 The scriptor's campaign setting turned out to be a capitalist and stagnant utopia, and the Holy Grail war was used to select masters that would use the artifact's properties for the common good, not personal fulfillment.

 Seiyuu casting was done by Nasu, Takeuchi, and Niinō.
 The same cast involved in Type-Moon's previous work was approved.
 Saber's role was given to Sakura Tange, who had voiced the protagonist in Cardcaptor Sakura.

+In 2020, a remake, Fate/Extra Record, was announced to be in development by Type-Moon Studio BB.
+Initially set to release in 2025 for PlayStation 4, PlayStation 5, Nintendo Switch, and PC, it was later pushed back to spring 2026.
+On March 16, 2026, a mutual agreement was signed between Bandai Namco and Notes for the former to withdraw from publishing the game after it was reported to be indefinitely delayed.

 Release

+Fate/Extra was originally released for the PlayStation Portable (pictured) in Japan on July 22, 2010.

-The game was first announced in the September 2009 issue of Famitsu and was released for the PlayStation Portable in both the regular and "Type-Moon Box" editions; the latter included a Saber Figma figure from the game, a visual book and a limited edition soundtrack.
+The game was first announced in the September 2009 issue of Famitsu, and was released for the PlayStation Portable in both the regular and "Type-Moon Box" editions; the latter included a Saber Figma figure from the game, a visual book and a limited edition soundtrack.
 While the original release was planned for March 2010, the release date was pushed back to July 22, 2010, for further development.
 The official theme song of the game is "Ranse Eroica" (亂世エロイカ, Chaotic Heroic), performed by Ali Project and the game's music was composed by Shinji Hosoe.